-Pump fuels use hundreds of hydrocarbons from the refinery tower and are designed to meet European standards for pump fuels (EN228) and to be as cost effective as possible.
-Consistency is not high on the agenda as all modern cars are designed to cope with fuel inconsistency.
-Using pump-fuel in a highly-strung race engine is like tuning the race engine precisely on a race-fuel and then randomly changing the A/F (air/fuel) ratio and ignition timing and expect the engine to perform the same….
+Pump fuels use hundreds of hydrocarbons from the refinery tower and are designed to meet European standards for pump fuels (EN228) and to be as cost-effective as possible.
+Consistency is not high on the agenda, as all modern cars are designed to cope with fuel inconsistency.
+Using pump fuel in a highly-strung race engine is like tuning the race engine precisely on a race fuel and then randomly changing the A/F (air/fuel) ratio and ignition timing and expecting the engine to perform the same….

-Price per litre is not at the top of the list and the race-fuels are designed to be at their best at high RPM and wide-open throttle.
-Pump-fuels on the other hand are designed to meet European standards (these standards are very wide) whilst being as cost effective as possible.
+Price per litre is not at the top of the list and the race fuels are designed to be at their best at high RPM and wide-open throttle.
+Pump fuels, on the other hand, are designed to meet European standards (these standards are very wide) while being as cost-effective as possible.
 The application they are designed for is for journeys between A and B at low RPM at maybe an average of 10-20% throttle opening.

 Octane in Europe v USA

-At fuelling stations in Europe octane is displayed at the RON (Research Octane Number) and the minimum octane to meet European legislation EN228 is 95 RON.
+At fuelling stations in Europe, octane is displayed at the RON (Research Octane Number) and the minimum octane to meet European legislation EN228 is 95 RON.
 Some fuel stations opt to sell a Super Unleaded with octane ratings between 97 and 99.
-Please note that in the US all fuel stations publish the AKI index (Anti Knock Index) which is the average of RON and MON (Motor Octane Number).
-The RON measures the fuels ability to withstand detonation at low RPM at half throttle opening whereas MON is measured at a higher RPM and at full throttle.
-In Europe a 95RON fuel has a typical MON value of 85 resulting in an AKI rating of 90 (95+85)/2.
+Please note that in the US, all fuel stations publish the AKI index (Anti Knock Index), which is the average of RON and MON (Motor Octane Number).
+The RON measures the fuel’s ability to withstand detonation at low RPM at half throttle opening, whereas MON is measured at a higher RPM and at full throttle.
+In Europe, a 95 RON fuel has a typical MON value of 85, resulting in an AKI rating of 90 (95+85)/2.

 Storage stability, pump fuels v race fuels

-Sunoco Optima is an excellent example of a fuel that will stay stable for up to 3 years in vented tanks (unless exposed to excessive heat) but if stored in a sealed, airtight tank will keep fresh for as long as ten years if not longer.
+Sunoco Optima is an excellent example of a fuel that will stay stable for up to 3 years in vented tanks (unless exposed to excessive heat) but if stored in a sealed, airtight tank will keep fresh for as long as ten years, if not longer.

 Another factor that will affect all types of fuels is sunlight causing oxidation of certain hydrocarbons.
-We therefore strongly recommend not to store fuels in clear containers and to keep them in air tight steel drums.
+We therefore strongly recommend not to store fuels in clear containers and to keep them in airtight steel drums.

 Another tip is to take the fuel out of the tank after a race meeting and put it into a sealed can to make sure that it stays fresh for longer periods.
-However, do not put the fuel back into a drum that has fresh fuel in the can as you can then potentially degrade the fresh fuel.
+However, do not put the fuel back into a drum that has fresh fuel in the can, as you can then potentially degrade the fresh fuel.
 New fuel drum – into tank – out of tank – into drum with used fuel.
-Next time use the fuel from the used fuel drum and top up with fresh fuel to ensure maximum consistency.
+Next time, use the fuel from the used fuel drum and top up with fresh fuel to ensure maximum consistency.

 Calculating octane when mixing fuel

-All fuels can be mixed with each other and using a high-octane fuel to bring up the octane in a low-octane fuel is a widely used practise and much better than using octane boosters.
-Calculating the octane is relatively simple and when mixing unleaded with unleaded fuel quite straight forward.
+All fuels can be mixed with each other, and using a high-octane fuel to bring up the octane in a low-octane fuel is a widely-used practise and much better than using octane boosters.
+Calculating the octane is relatively simple and, when mixing unleaded with unleaded fuel, quite straightforward.
 Use this calculation:

 (% fuel A x octane fuel A) + (% fuel B x octane fuel B) = Octane of mixed fuel

-If you as an example mix 30% Premium Unleaded (A) with 70% Sunoco GTX (B) the calculation will look like this: (0.3 x 95 RON) + (0.7 x 103 RON) = 100.6 RON
+If you, for example, mix 30% Premium Unleaded (A) with 70% Sunoco GTX (B), the calculation will look like this: (0.3 x 95 RON) + (0.7 x 103 RON) = 100.6 RON

-Note 1: High ethanol content fuels do not mix linear with non-ethanol fuels.
-Ethanol boosts octane quickly in low octane fuels but less so with high octane fuels
+Note 1: High-ethanol-content fuels do not mix linear with non-ethanol fuels.
+Ethanol boosts octane quickly in low-octane fuels but less so with high-octane fuels.

 Note 2: Leaded fuels boost octane faster than a linear mix would calculate.
-If you mix 20% of Sunoco Supreme with 80% of Premium Unleaded the above calculation indicates that the following would happen: (0.2 x 115 RON) + (0.8 x 95 RON) = 99 RON.
+If you mix 20% of Sunoco Supreme with 80% of Premium Unleaded, the above calculation indicates that the following would happen: (0.2 x 115 RON) + (0.8 x 95 RON) = 99 RON.

 What makes leaded racing fuels leaded?

-Although very few engines need leaded race fuels today it still has a vital role in motorsport but it is not the lead (Pb) that we know from the periodic table from school.
-Tetraethyl Lead (TEL) is what is used in fuels and racing fuels as it is an excellent octane booster increasing efficiency of engines when used in high-compression engines.
+Although very few engines need leaded race fuels today, it still has a vital role in motorsport – but it is not the lead (Pb) that we know from the periodic table from school.
+Tetraethyl Lead (TEL) is what is used in fuels and racing fuels as it is an excellent octane booster, increasing the efficiency of engines when used in high-compression engines.

-However, if you have stainless steel inserts in a cylinder head, which is not designed for unleaded fuels, combined with harder valve springs and a more aggressive cam profile the stainless-steel valve seat could work itself into the cylinder head (due to soft cylinder head material) and possibly come loose as a side-effect.
+However, if you have stainless steel inserts in a cylinder head which is not designed for unleaded fuels, combined with harder valve springs and a more aggressive cam profile, the stainless-steel valve seat could work itself into the cylinder head (due to the soft cylinder head material) and possibly come loose as a side effect.

 Specific gravity and oxygenated fuels

-As an example Sunoco 260 GT Plus weighs 0.761 kg per litre at 15°C compared to water that weighs 1 kg per litre.
+As an example, Sunoco 260 GT Plus weighs 0.761 kg per litre at 15°C compared to water, which weighs 1 kg per litre.
 That means that the specific gravity for the Sunoco 260 GT Plus is 0.761.

 What will the SG tell us about the fuel?
-Well, pump fuels must have an SG of a minimum of 0.72 to meet EN228 specification for pump-fuels but there is no maximum SG applied.
-This tells us that there is room for variations and you can today find unleaded pump-fuels in the UK commonly ranging from 0.725 to 0.755.
+Well, pump fuels must have an SG of a minimum of 0.72 to meet EN228 specification for pump fuels but there is no maximum SG applied.
+This tells us that there is room for variation, and today you can find unleaded pump fuels in the UK commonly ranging from 0.725 to 0.755.

-If you are unlucky and map the engine on a pump-fuel with a high SG, high octane rating and a low oxygen content and later, from the very same pump, get a fuel with a lower SG, a higher oxygen content and a lower octane the engine is going to run lean and detonate – this is when it starts to be expensive.
+If you are unlucky and map the engine on a pump fuel with a high SG, high octane rating and a low oxygen content and later, from the very same pump, get a fuel with a lower SG, a higher oxygen content and a lower octane, the engine is going to run lean and detonate – this is when it starts to be expensive.

 Methanol and Ethanol and Octane numbers

-It is very important to understand that E85 sourced at fuel stations very rarely are E85.
+It is very important to understand that E85 fuels sourced at fuel stations are very rarely E85.
 In the winter they are more likely to be E72 and in the summer E82.
-The reason for less Ethanol in the winter is due to the fact that it would be very difficult to start a car on 85% ethanol when ambient temperatures are below freezing.
-However, due to big variation in pump fuel E85 it is not at all recommended to use pump E85 as a race fuel.
+The reason for less Ethanol in the winter is that it would be very difficult to start a car on 85% Ethanol when ambient temperatures are below freezing.
+However, due to the wide variation in pump fuel E85, it is not at all recommended to use pump E85 as a race fuel.

-There are a lot of variations in the octane stated on racing E85 mainly due to the fact that the octane testing machine was never designed for a fuel with that level of oxygen content and also not designed to measure above 100 RON and 100MON.
+There are significant variations in the octane stated on racing E85, mainly due to the fact that the octane testing machine was never designed for a fuel with that level of oxygen content and also not designed to measure above 100 RON and 100 MON.

-The issue is that if you use the BOV (Blending Octane Value) of the Methanol or Ethanol in a blend it basically works fine for small concentrations of the alcohol and tend to bump the octane of lower petroleum products greater than for higher octane products.
+The issue is that if you use the BOV (Blending Octane Value) of the Methanol or Ethanol in a blend, it basically works fine for small concentrations of the alcohol and tends to bump the octane of lower petroleum products more than of higher-octane products.